RIDERS IN THE SKY

 What is it?

 Community.
 Clinics.
 Camaraderie.
 Women’s Camp Weekend is a packed schedule of activities for the weekend, focusing on bike skills for all levels of abilities whether you’re figuring out the fundamentals or tackling advanced technical terrain.
-Combining a fun atmosphere at 8,000 feet above Reno, Women’s Camp is all inclusive with epic trails, experienced instructrion, shuttles, and a live DJ with a build your own taco bar and apres party on Saturday night.
+Combining a fun atmosphere at 8,000 feet above Reno, Women’s Camp is all-inclusive with epic trails, experienced instruction, shuttles, and a build your own taco bar dinner on Saturday followed by an après party with a live DJ.

 Choose to extend the good times even further with camping under the stars Friday and Saturday nights at the base area (vehicle or primitive tent camping/no electrical hookups).